Become a volunteer

 If you would like to find out more about the current volunteering opportunities please contact us.

 Please do contact us if you are interested in volunteering with us.

-Information: we will send you a pack with information about Dyscover, our volunteering opportunities, and open mornings.
+Information: we will provide you with information over the phone about Dyscover, our volunteering opportunities.

-Apply: If you then feel volunteering for Dyscover is for you, we invite you to complete a volunteer application form.
-On this form you will be able to tell us a bit about yourself and your interests and we will require the names of two people who will be willing to give a reference for you.
+Apply: If you then feel volunteering for Dyscover is for you, we invite you for an interview which is a meeting which enables you to tell us more about yourself and what kind of volunteering role you are looking for, and it enables us to decide what kind of role we can offer you at Dyscover.
+You will be asked to complete an application form telling us a bit about yourself and your interests and we will require the names of two people who will be willing to provide a reference for you.
 They can be people you have worked with either in the paid or voluntary sector or can be others who have known you over many years.

 We will then let you know whether we will be able to offer you a volunteering role.
 We take up your references and seek your approval to carry out a Disclosure and Barring Service (DBS), Criminal Records Bureau previously known as ‘CRB’ check.
 This is a necessary procedure for anyone who is working with “Vulnerable Adults” and our members fall within this category.